Gentux/imap-cli/README.md

 ## Usage Python API ##

-This is work in progress.
-Python API aims to be as complete as possible to ease the creation of API and clients.
+This is work in progress, so API migth change.
+Python API aims to be as complete as possible to ease the creation of API, caching system and clients.
+You can find example in `examples` directory.

     import imap_cli
     from imap_cli import config